Sanctuary of Arsinoe Aphrodite at Cape Zephyrion: Architecture

-Cultic aspects and epiphets
+Cultic aspects and epithets

-Arsinoe II’s deity persona was almost entirely merged with Aphrodite, as the areas of the goddesses’ rule was the most advantageous for the Ptolemaic court.
+Arsinoe II's deity persona was almost entirely merged with Aphrodite, as the areas of the goddesses’ rule was the most advantageous for the Ptolemaic court.
 However, it's important to note the epithets to Aphrodite that were used for Arsinoe at the temple, to see which aspects of Aphrodite people came to worship Arsinoe for.
 Kallikrates the commissioner was said in poems by Poseidippus to be devoting the temple to Arsinoe Kypris, as well as Arsinoe Aphrodite Zephyritis.
 The explanation of these epithets, and others used in the cult of Arsinoe are as follows:

-Kypris- Refers to an epithet for Aphrodite created by the people of Cyprus, which is the island on which Aphrodite first settled and made her home after being born from the Sea.
-Seeks to fuse Arsinoe and Aphrodite’s origin story.
+Kypris - Refers to an epithet for Aphrodite created by the people of Cyprus, which is the island on which Aphrodite first settled and made her home after being born from the Sea.
+Seeks to fuse Arsinoe and Aphrodite's origin story.

-Zephyritis- Places Arsinoe Aphrodite as having the power of or being in league with Zephyros, the Greek deity of the West Wind.
-This epithet was used by Kallikrates and Poseidippus to highlight Arsinoe Aphrodite’s control over the seas– giving her influence over the wind itself to guide ships safely or be their undoing.
-Seeks to reinforce Arsinoe’s influence over oceanic travel and thus naval affairs.
+Zephyritis - Places Arsinoe Aphrodite as having the power of or being in league with Zephyros, the Greek deity of the West Wind.
+This epithet was used by Kallikrates and Poseidippus to highlight Arsinoe Aphrodite's control over the seas– giving her influence over the wind itself to guide ships safely or be their undoing.
+Seeks to reinforce Arsinoe's influence over oceanic travel and thus naval affairs.

-Euploia- The smoother of waters.
-This Epithet spoke to Aphrodite’s ability to soothe the rage of the waves and facilitate a peaceful ocean to cross.
-Papyrus’s show that Arsinoe Aphrodite was addressed with this epithet to seek safe naval travel.
+Euploia - The smoother of waters.
+This Epithet spoke to Aphrodite's ability to soothe the rage of the waves and facilitate a peaceful ocean to cross.
+Papyrus's show that Arsinoe Aphrodite was addressed with this epithet to seek safe naval travel.

-Ourania- Epigrams have shown that offerings were likely made to Arsinoe Aphrodite as Aphrodite’s epithet Ourania, meaning protectress of marriage.
+Ourania - Epigrams have shown that offerings were likely made to Arsinoe Aphrodite as Aphrodite's epithet Ourania, meaning protectress of marriage.
 This epithet would have been used in the side of the cult at Zephyrium that encouraged unmarried women to beseech Arsinoe Aphrodite for luck and protection in love, as well as to pray for successful wedlock.
 This function was wrapped up in the desire to present Arsinoe Aphrodite as a protectress and creator of Ptolemaic dynastic continuation, while influencing broader patriarchal roles.
 However, unmarried women were able to form their own connotations and connections with the goddess through this epithet.